News & Events

-- Watch the Bible Project’s video on Colossians.
+- Watch the Bible Project’s video on Acts 1-7.

-Read and meditate on the scripture passages from Colossians listed below.
+- Read and meditate on the scripture passages from Acts listed below (these are the passages we’ll be preaching through at Public Worship this fall).
 Use lectio divina as a way to read and encounter God in these passages.
 Download a lectio divina guide.

-Download the Streetlights Bible app and listen through Colossians!
+Download the Streetlights Bible app and listen through Acts!

-Read through Colossians each week during the summer.
+Read through Acts during the fall.
 Journal through these questions each week: